 Ordinarily, conservatorship and guardianship proceedings are uneventful and uncontested.
 However, in some cases, disputes arise among family members or other interested persons.

-Attorneys at Vanarelli & Li, LLC handle contested and uncontested cases involving the appointment of guardians for elderly or incapacitated persons.
+Attorneys at Vanarelli & Li, LLC handle contested and uncontested cases involving the appointment of guardians for an elderly or incapacitated person.
 Contested cases may involve: